INTERPRETATION OF MEDICAL TESTS DURING THE DEVELOPMENT PROGRAM

 4. Elevated C-reactive protein.

 5. An EKG revealed some atrial fibrillation on one occasion, although it went away when Mary’s ‘Armour Thyroid’ hormone medication was reduced.

 A hair mineral analysis done about the same time as these blood tests revealed a four highs pattern, a fast oxidation rate, a low sodium/potassium ratio, and a reduced ability to remove toxic metals.

 Mary and her physician were quite alarmed with these blood test results, and were somewhat at a loss to know the cause.
 Here is the explanation for the blood test results:

 1. The high hemoglobin A1c.
 The hair test shows a worsening of the blood sugar situation.
 This is indicated by the low sodium/potassium ratio, one of the prime indicators of sugar tolerance.
 The Ca/Mg improved a little, but the Na/K got decidedly worse.

 2. The slightly low serum calcium.
-This goes along with a very low TSH.
+This goes along with a very low TSH (thyroid stimulating hormone).
 Both are associated with fast oxidation.
 An overactive thyroid will lower serum calcium and will lower the TSH.
 This is exactly what the hair test indicates is going on.
-Taking thyroid hormones is deadly, literally, when one is in fast oxidation.

 3. The high CRP.
 C-reactive protein is an inflammation indicator.
 Fast oxidation is a state of increased inflammation.
 Four highs pattern is also an inflammation pattern.
 Also, the client had hidden aluminum, iron and manganese, which are highly inflammatory minerals when in the oxide form.
 So a high C-reactive protein reading is not surprising.